position-pal/Documentation/content/docs/6-validation/validation.md

 - the `domainModels` contains all the domain entities and do not depend on any other layer;
 - the `applicationServices` contains all the application services that are needed to run the application and use cases.
 They can use and see only the domain models and no other layer;
 - the `adapter`s modules contains logic to connect to external systems and/or infrastructure.
 They can see and use both the domain models and the application services, but no adapter can depend on another one.
+- the only exception applies to the `entrypoint` package that contains the main application entrypoint and, thus, need to see and use the various adapters to wire all up together.

 ## Unit tests

+Unit tests are at the lowest level of the pyramid.
+Their goal is to test a small piece, very often simply some classes, behaves like expected.

+the advantage of kotest and scala test as DSL...

+an example of unit test

 ## Integration tests